fenago/kafka-training/lab_guides/md/kafka-lab3.md

 Welcome to the session 3 lab.
 The work for this lab is done in `~/kafka-training/labs/lab3`.
 In this lab, you are going to create simple Java Kafka consumer.
-Please refer to the [Kafka course notes](https://goo.gl/a4kk5b) for any updates or changes to this lab.

 The latest version of this lab lives [here](https://github.com/fenago/kafka-training/tree/master/lab_guides).

 In this lab, you are going to create a simple *Kafka Consumer*.